tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 Although there are many static site generators with similar features, MkDocs is one more specifically oriented towards documentation.
 For example, it does include search.

-However, while it seems like orienting the platform towards documentation would be advantageous for tech writers, this approach might actually backfire, because it drastically shrinks the community.
-The number of general web designers versus documentation designers is probably a ration of 100:1.
+However, while it seems like orienting the platform towards documentation would be advantageous for tech writers, this approach might actually backfire, because it shrinks the community.
+The number of general web designers versus documentation designers is probably a ratio of 100:1.
 As such, MkDocs remains a small, niche platform that probably won't see much growth and long-term development beyond the original designer's needs.

 This is the constant tradeoff with tools &mdash; the tools and platforms with the most community and usage aren't usually the doc tools.
 The doc tools have more features designed for tech writers, but they lack the momentum and depth of the more popular website building tools.

 #### Slate {#slate}

+ Slate is based on [Middleman](https://middlemanapp.com/), a Ruby-based static site generator that is popular.
 [Slate](https://github.com/lord/slate) is popular theme for generating documentation following the three-column design made popular by [Stripe](https://stripe.com/docs/api).
-Slate is based on [Middleman](https://middlemanapp.com/), a Ruby-based static site generator that is popular.

 <a href="https://github.com/lord/slate" class="noExtIcon"><img src="images/slatescreenshot.png" /></a>